-For apartment properties in the subject's primary and general competitive areas, sale prices increased very sharply during the 2010-2015 time frame, concurrent with rapid rent increases and generally declining capitalization rates.
-Apartment property prices showed flattening trends from around late-2016 through mid-2017.
-More recently, apartment property prices again significantly increased in the second half of 2017 and through 2018.
-Subsequently, local market apartment property prices showed a flat to perhaps mildly rising trend in 2019 and into early-2020.
+For apartment and mixed use properties in the subject's primary and general competitive areas, sale prices increased very sharply during the 2010-2015 time frame, concurrent with rapid rent increases and generally declining capitalization rates.
+Apartment and mixed property prices showed flattening trends from around late-2016 through mid-2017.
+More recently, apartment and mixed use property prices again significantly increased in the second half of 2017 and through 2018.
+Subsequently, local market apartment/mixed use property prices showed a flat to perhaps mildly rising trend in 2019 and into early-2020.

 Since the shutdown of much of the U.S. economy in March of 2020, sales activity has been slow and it is difficult to determine price direction with a high degree of reliability.
-Overall, however, based on the available evidence it is considered likely that achievable apartment property prices have declined since March of 2020 in the regional market.
+Overall, however, based on the available evidence it is considered likely that achievable apartment property prices and mixed use property prices have declined at least to some degree since March of 2020 in the regional market.